 When comparing big box products to professional-grade plumbing supplies, here are a few things to check for:

 How Much Does It Weigh?

 Even though the two products look almost identical, you may notice a big difference in how much they weigh.
 Lighter-weight plumbing supplies are often made of plastic or other cheap parts.
 So while the two may look similar, the weight of the item can’t be disguised.
-You can check the weight of plumbing supplies by simply picking it up in the store or by reading the product description online.
+You can check the weight of plumbing supplies by simply picking them up in the store or by reading the product description online.
 This most often applies to shower valves, faucets, and faucet cartridges.